DenJens/Hangfire.Documentation/tutorials/send-email.rst

     </mailSettings>
   </system.net>

-That's all.
-Try to create some comments and you'll see notifications in the pickup directory.
+That is all.
+Try to create some comments and you will see notifications in the pickup directory.

 Further considerations
 -----------------------

 But why should a user wait until the notification was sent?
 There should be some way to send emails asynchronously, in the background, and return a response to the user as soon as possible.

-Unfortunately, `asynchronous <http://www.asp.net/mvc/tutorials/mvc-4/using-asynchronous-methods-in-aspnet-mvc-4>`_ controller actions `do not help <http://blog.stephencleary.com/2012/08/async-doesnt-change-http-protocol.html>`_ in this scenario, because they do not yield response to the user while waiting for the asynchronous operation to complete.
+Unfortunately, `asynchronous <http://www.asp.net/mvc/tutorials/mvc-4/using-asynchronous-methods-in-aspnet-mvc-4>`_ controller actions `do not help <http://blog.stephencleary.com/2012/08/async-doesnt-change-http-protocol.html>`_ in this scenario, because they do not yield a response to the user while waiting for the asynchronous operation to complete.
 They only solve internal issues related to thread pooling and application capacity.

 There are `great problems <http://blog.stephencleary.com/2012/12/returning-early-from-aspnet-requests.html>`_ with background threads also.
-You should use Thread Pool threads or custom ones that are running inside ASP.NET application with care – you can simply lose your emails during the application recycle process (even if you register an implementation of the ``IRegisteredObject`` interface in ASP.NET).
+You should use Thread Pool threads or custom ones that are running inside an ASP.NET application with care – you can simply lose your emails during the application recycle process (even if you register an implementation of the ``IRegisteredObject`` interface in ASP.NET).

 And you are unlikely to want to install external Windows Services or use Windows Scheduler with a console application to solve this simple problem (we are building a personal blog, not an e-commerce solution).

 Installing Hangfire
 --------------------

-To be able to put tasks into the background and not lose them during application restarts, we'll use `Hangfire <https://www.hangfire.io>`_.
-It can handle background jobs in a reliable way inside ASP.NET application without external Windows Services or Windows Scheduler.
+To be able to put tasks into the background and not lose them during application restarts, we will use `Hangfire <https://www.hangfire.io>`_.
+It can handle background jobs in a reliable way inside an ASP.NET application without external Windows Services nor Windows Scheduler.

 .. code-block:: powershell

    Install-Package Hangfire

 Hangfire uses SQL Server or Redis to store information about background jobs.
-So, let's configure it.
+So, let us configure it.
 Add a new class Startup into the root of the project:

 .. code-block:: c#